Nick-infinity/Snake_Game/README.md

 **TO DO**
 1. Use OOPS
 2. Convert to multi-threaded application
-3.  flickering by using actual console widow instead of cmd 4 .Use vector-Art for drawable components
+3. Stop flickering by using actual console widow instead of cmd
+4. Use vector-Art for drawable components